samirelanduk/atomium/docs/source/overview.rst

 structures, and have the usual atomic structure methods for getting mass, retrieving atoms etc.

-The Residue objects themselves are also atomic structures, and behave very similar to small molecules.
+The :py:class:`.PdbResidue` objects themselves are also atomic structures, and behave very similar to small molecules.